shift7-ch/katta-docs/docs/arch/TOKENS.md

 allow to request temporary, limited-privilege credentials for users.
 To get fine-grained control access to S3 storage, we use OIDC access tokens scoped to one vault and use them to get access to one bucket (i.e. one vault) only.
-In order to keep our components zero-trust, we use no privileged broker to update [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html). when vaults are created or users are given access to vaults, i.e. we use a static mapping to exchange OIDC access tokens for temporary S3 credentials.
+In order to keep our components zero-trust, we use no privileged broker to update [IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) when vaults are created or users are given access to vaults, i.e. we use a static mapping to exchange OIDC access tokens for temporary S3 credentials.
 The static mapping uses a claim in the access token to issue temporary credentials with a dynamic role giving access to the vault's bucket only.

-AWS STS imposes 2048 KB size limit[^1] on the OIDC tokens sent to them[^2].
-So the OIDC token must not grow in the number of vaults.
+AWS imposes size limits on session policies[^1] and rejects OIDC tokens that are too large[^2].
+So the OIDC token must not grow with the number of vaults.
 Therefore, we use [RFC 8693 token exchange](https://www.rfc-editor.org/rfc/rfc8693) to get fine-grained access tokens before we go to STS.

 [^1]: https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html#reference_iam-limits-entity-length &rarr; `Role session policies`